 IJM requires all fellows and interns to possess a mature orthodox Christian faith as defined by the Apostles' Creed.

 IJM conducts business in English at all field offices, except those located in Latin America.
-Candidates who desire to work with the IJM staff in Guatemala or Bolivia must be fluent, or near fluent, in Spanish.
+Candidates who desire to work with the IJM staff in Latin America must be fluent, or near fluent, in Spanish.